Maursund Tunnel

-The Maursund Tunnel (Maursundtunnelen) is an undersea tunnel in Troms og Finnmark county, Norway.
+The Maursund Tunnel (Maursundtunnelen) is an undersea tunnel in Troms county, Norway.
 The tunnel goes under the Maursundet strait connecting the mainland part of Nordreisa Municipality with the island of Kågen in Skjervøy Municipality.
 The 2122 m long tunnel reaches a depth of 92.5 m below sea level and has a 10% grade in some parts of the tunnel.
 The tunnel, which was opened in 1991, and the nearby Skattørsundet Bridge connect the large village of Skjervøy to the mainland.